Exit the Gungeon

 Exit the Gungeon is a 2019 bullet hell platform game co-developed by Dodge Roll and Singlecore Games and published by Devolver Digital.
 It was released for iOS through Apple Arcade on September 19, 2019, for macOS, Windows, and Nintendo Switch on March 17, 2020, and for PlayStation 4 and Xbox One on November 13, 2020.
 A sequel to Enter the Gungeon, players take control of one of four playable characters as they attempt to escape the collapsing Gungeon.
-The game received mixed to generally positive reviews on release.
+The game received mixed reviews on release.

 Gameplay

 Exit The Gungeon is a 2D bullet hell platform game.
 Players control one of four characters, called the Gungeoneers, which must escape the crumbling Gungeon.
 The Gungeoneers each have their own unique set of levels, and travel aboard an elevator, where they are attacked by gun-themed enemies that spawn around them.
 Players defeat enemies using a gun that randomly transforms over time due to a "blessing".
 Each time the player kills an enemy in succession without taking damage, the greater the chance that the next time their gun transforms, it will be into a more powerful shape.
 More types of gun transformations can be unlocked by defeating boss enemies, which give the player an in-game currency called Hegemony Credits that can be spent to unlock the new guns.
 Once unlocked, the gun may be randomly transformed into the new shape.
 The player can transverse levels and dodge enemy attacks by dodge rolling or jumping, which allows them to be immune to losing hit points while airborne.

-As a roguelike game, players are sent back to a safe area called the Breach every time they die.
+As a roguelike game, players are sent back to a safe area called the Underbreach every time they die.
 There, they can switch between Gungeoneers, talk to non-player characters, or use Hegemony Credits to buy guns and items that may be randomly encountered while playing.